blosavio/fastester/README.md

         hiccup/<span class="small-caps">html</span> block to the <code>:preamble</code> key in the options hashmap.
       </p>
       <p>
-        Also, we can insert text after each group&apos;s section heading by creating an entry in the <code>:comments</code> part of the options hashmap.
-The comments option is a nested hashmap whose &nbsp;keys are the group (a string) and the values are hiccup/<span class="small-caps">html</span> blocks.
+        Also, we can insert text after each group&apos;s section heading by creating an &nbsp;entry in the <code>:comments</code> part of the options hashmap.
+        The comments option is a nested hashmap whose &nbsp;keys are the group (a string) and the values are hiccup/<span class="small-caps">html</span>
+        blocks.
       </p>
       <p>
         For example, what we read in the <a href="https://blosavio.github.io/fastester/zap_performance.html"><code>zap</code> performance document</a> derives